PCSX2/pcsx2/README.md

 Installers and binaries for both Windows and Linux are available from [our website](https://pcsx2.net/download.html).

-Development builds are also available from [our website](https://pcsx2.net/download/development.html).
+Development builds are also available from [Github](https://github.com/PCSX2/pcsx2/releases).

 ## System Requirements